thijsfranck/discord-app-example/README.md

 ### Discord Bot Token

-The bot requires a Discord bot token to run.
-You can create a new bot and obtain a token from the [Discord Developer Portal](https://discord.com/developers/applications).

-> [!IMPORTANT]
-> Your token should have the `bot` scope.
-Do not share your token with anyone.

-The token should be stored in a `.env` file in the project root directory:
+Your Discord bot token should be stored in a `.env` file in the project root directory:

 ```plaintext
 DISCORD_TOKEN=your_token
 ```

+See the [Usage](#usage) section on how to obtain a Discord bot token.

 ### Running the Bot